Moving to Los Angeles: Los Angeles Relocation & Homebuyer Guide

 Los Angeles is also ripe with opportunities for higher education.
 There are six public community colleges in the area, including Los Angeles City College and Los Angeles Harbor College.
 Both offer certificates and associate degree programs.
 California State University Los Angeles, University of California Los Angeles, and California State University Northridge all offer bachelor's degrees and graduate programs through the Ph.D. level.
 Additionally, there are several private colleges in Los Angeles to consider.

-There's More to Love in Los Angeles
+There's More to Love When You Live in Los Angeles